Display

 -

 Extreme care must be taken when wiring and connecting displays to the controller.
 Displays generally use 5 wires.
-One of these wires carry battery voltage to the display, and another from the display.
+One of these wires carries battery voltage to the display, and another from the display.
 If wired incorrectly, battery voltage could be applied to either communication pins, or shorted to ground.
 The result being at best a blown communication port and at worst a blown control board from drawing excessive current through it.

 -